Eulynx: Introduction

 EULYNX was started in 2014 by the railway infrastructure managers of 6 European countries: Germany, Netherlands, Belgium, France, Luxembourg and Great Britain.
-This has expanded with time to 12 by including the railway infrastructure managers from: Finland, Norway, Sweden, Slovenia, Switzerland, Italy and Austria.
+This has expanded with time to 15 members by including the railway infrastructure managers from: Finland, Norway, Sweden, Slovenia, Switzerland, Italy, Austria, Czech Republic and Croatia.
 The project is meant to standardise railway signalling and control interfaces, in order to reduce cost and installation time of signalling equipment.

 EULYNX stems from the shorter lifetime of new signalling equipment technology, especially of interlockings which are at the core of the railway safety system.
 An interlocking system using mechanical technology could be expected to last up to 80 years but electronic interlocking equipment has a shorter lifetime, between 15 and 20 years.

 The high cost of railway signalling equipment and the fact that until recently, suppliers operated mostly within national borders, resulted in a significant amount of technological diversity, and elements installed over many decades.
 When there is the need to install a new interlocking system core, this might not be compatible with the old field elements, such as signals and level crossing protection systems, forcing a substitution of elements that are still decades away from their expected end of lifecycle.
 Mergers and acquisitions in the supplying industry also mean less competition which can be another factor driving up costs.

 By standardising the system architecture and interfaces of railway signalling equipment, the lifecycle of the interlocking core can be decoupled from the field elements, which have longer lifecycles, changing the traditional business logic of using a complete system from one manufacturer.
-Furthermore, the intellectual property (IP) rights of the specifications belong to the project partners, contrary to when buying off the shelf products.
+Furthermore, the intellectual property (IP) rights of the specifications are no longer tied to specific manufacturers.
 The use of this approach enables manufacturers to bid for only a particular component, thereby lowering entry costs and increasing opportunities for competition.
 Furthermore, when a component has to be replaced, any company can supply that particular product.

+The technical documents are published in stages as part of Baseline Sets, covering CENELEC phases 1 - 4/5.
+Latest baseline is Baseline Set 4 Release 3, consisting of 54 documents.
+EULYNX specifications are available through the EULYNX website.

 Aims

 EULYNX aims to reinforce the process of defining and standardising interfaces in the future railway digital control command communication, signalling and automation system.
-The process of digitization in the railway industry provides a huge opportunity to reduce costs by improving efficiency, streamlining processes and reliability.
+The process of digitalisation in the railway industry provides a huge opportunity to reduce costs by improving efficiency, streamlining processes and reliability.
 The major goal is to increase the railway capacity and reliability with a significant reduction in the life-cycle cost of the system.